explorable-viz/esop2025/author-response/response.md

 dependencies can be useful, and it also can be used to clarify the relationship of "brushing and linking" to the formal development in Section 3 (additional points raised by Reviewer A).

-## 2. Correctness statements relating DDG to big-step evaluation and/or graph operators (Reviewers A and D)
+## 2. Correctness statements relating DDG to big-step evaluation and/or graph operators (Reviewers A and B)

-Reviewer A asks whether we could formulate a correctness theorem for the DDG, relating it to the big-step evaluation in 4 and/or graph operators in 3.
+Reviewer A asks whether we could formulate a correctness theorem for the DDG (analogous to Theorem 3.11 in the prior work), relating it to the big-step evaluation in 4 and/or graph operators in 3.
+Reviewer B asks a similar question: is there a soundness theorem that indicates that the graph is properly constructed?

+In the prior work, a theorem stated that if a computation evaluated to a trace, then the forwards and backwards analysis over that trace yield a Galois connection between "selections" on the original program and selections on the output.

+[expand]

 ## Questions raised by Reviewer A